 Ensure you have the right amount and type of insurance

 Paying for travel and major purchases with your Mastercard® credit card can offer extra protection over and above your private or employer's travel insurance.
 Depending on your card, you may be eligible to receive additional health coverage, accident and trip cancellation insurance, 90-day purchase and extended warranty protection and, if you rent a vehicle, additional collision coverage.
 Check to see what benefits your card offers.

 Use ATMs – but make sure they're a financial institution's

-Your Access Card offers convenient access to ATMS around the world, but surcharge-free at 4,000 THE EXCHANGE® or ACCULINK® ATMs in Canada and over 425,000 Accel® ATMs in the U.S. They're the easiest way to get cash and often provide the best exchange rate for international currencies when you're outside North America.
+Your Access Card offers convenient access to ATMs around the world, but surcharge-free at 4,500 THE EXCHANGE® or ACCULINK® ATMs in Canada and 40,000 Allpoint® ATMs and 500,000 Accel® ATMs in the U.S. They're the easiest way to get cash and often provide the best exchange rate for international currencies when you're outside North America.
 At any bank ATM there will be a transaction fee and a currency conversion fee, but it's still less than most foreign exchange kiosks.
 You can minimize fees by making larger and fewer withdrawals.
 In some countries, your first exchange may be subject to a daily withdrawal limit, so check with us before you leave.
 Stay away from "white label" machines, those not owned by a recognized bank – your fees are often double.
 Some companies even place their machines next to a bank's in hopes that travellers may get confused!
 In addition, most ATMs in Europe will not provide an option to choose which account you wish to pull funds from; in these instances, the funds will always be pulled from the primary chequing account.
 If you plan on using your Access Card in Europe, please ensure your card is linked to a chequing account.